-The mining method at Kankberg is a cut-and-fill process that can also be described as roomand-pillar with fill.
-The ore is mined in 6 m high horizontal rooms or stopes (7 m if it is a bottom room).
-The rooms are stacked vertically in 4 to 6 levels, which are accessed from the ramp, as shown in Figure 4 (left).
+In the cut and fill method, the ore is mined in 6 m high horizontal stopes (7 m if it is a bottom stope).
+Four to six stopescut are stacked vertically into each level, which are accessed from the ramp, as shown in Figure 4 (left).
 The mining starts from a bottom undercut and advances upwards.
 As shown in Figure 4 (right), the mining cycle is comprised of drilling of the ore, loading of blast holes, blasting, loading of the ore, cleaning of the exposed rock and reinforcing with cemented iron rods and shotcrete.

 Figure 4: (Left) Sketch profile showing stope access.
-(Right) Illustration of the mining cycle.
+(Right) Illustration of the cut and fill mining cycle.